Stuart Buchanan

-Early Years
+Early years

 Born Paul Stuart Buchanan in Eldora, Iowa.
-His father, the late Rev. Edgar L. Buchanan, was a Presbyterian minister in Wooster, Ohio.
+His father, the late Rev. Edgar Lloyd Buchanan, was a Presbyterian minister in Wooster, Ohio.
 Buchanan graduated from the College of Wooster and received a doctorate from Harvard University and he served as a U.S. Army officer for two years in World War I (1917-1919).
+His mother was Nelly Mae Smith.

 In the early years of his career, he taught poetry and drama at the University of Florida and West Virginia University.
 During those tenures, he also directed Little Theatre productions.
 While he taught at the University of Florida, Buchanan helped to launch the school's radio station.

-Hollywood Years
+Hollywood

 In May 1930, Buchanan became program director at radio station KHJ in Los Angeles.
 He directed episodes of the radio programs Hollywood Hotel and Lux Radio Theatre.
 He also worked for ABC radio as program supervisor and as head of the script department.
 On stage, he toured in a production of Mister Antonio, acted in summer stock theatre in Denver, and acted and directed at the Pasadena Playhouse.